A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: RIS as an Architectural Enabler for DFRC

-The utilization of distributed RISs was proposed in~\cite{2022_Liu2,2022_Yu} and~\cite{2023_Qian} within a sensing-assisted communication framework.
+{\textit{3) Sensing-assisted communication:} Since multiple RISs can receive the echo signals reflected from targets at different locations, they can be viewed as localization anchors.
+These signals can then be processed to estimate the location of the users and reconstruct their channels.} The utilization of distributed RISs was proposed in~\cite{2022_Liu2,2022_Yu} and~\cite{2023_Qian} within a sensing-assisted communication framework.
 The system model outlined in these papers involves a large-sized reflecting sub-surface and multiple small-sized sensing sub-surfaces, as shown in Fig~\ref{fig:DRIS}.
 To enhance both the communication and location sensing performance, the authors developed a two-phase ISAC transmission protocol.
-In the first phase, the user transmits an uplink (UL) communication signal to the BS via the large-sized reflecting sub-surface.
+In the first phase, the user transmits an UL communication signal to the BS via the large-sized reflecting sub-surface.
 Simultaneously, the two sensing sub-surfaces receive these signals to perform location sensing.
 The transmission design in this phase relies on limited and imperfect CSI knowledge.
 The reflected signals from the sensing RISs are then exploited to obtain accurate coarse-grained sensing information, which is then used in the second stage to design the beamformer.

 This protocol aims at minimizing the degradation of the communication functionality even when perfect CSI is not available.
 It then utilizes location sensing as a service to construct the communication channel in the second stage.
-Simulation results presented in~\cite{2022_Liu2,2022_Yu} and~\cite{2023_Qian} underscore the advantages of the proposed RIS-aided ISAC transmission scheme over traditional RIS-aided ISAC systems.
-They also emphasize the effectiveness of the sensing-assisted beamforming approach in optimizing both communication and sensing performance while addressing communication-sensing trade-offs.

 Notably, through the use of these sensing-based beamforming techniques, the protocol achieves communication performance nearly identical to that of an RIS-aided communication system with perfect CSI knowledge, although the first stage in the protocol relies on limited CSI knowledge.
-Employing a similar system model but with semi-passive distributed RISs with a few active elements acting as location sensors, the authors of~\cite{2022_Yu3,2023_Yuan,2023_Hu} showed that better system performance can be realized by conducting location sensing in the RIS instead of the BS.
+Employing a similar system model but with semi-passive distributed RISs with a few active elements acting as location sensors, the authors of~\cite{2022_Yu3,2023_Yuan,2023_Hu} showed that better system performance can be realized by conducting location sensing in the RIS instead of the BS. {In a similar manner, the exploitation of multiple RISs for sensing-assisted communications was also targeted in other works such as~\cite{2024_Ma,2024_Peng1,2024_Peng} and~\cite{2024_Lyu}.}